-Invest in and support streetscape improvements to create attractive places where people will want to spend time working, recreating, and shopping.
+Invest in and support streetscape improvements to create attractive places where people will want to spend time working, playing, and shopping.

 Support businesses that improve residents' access to daily retail goods and services.
-Identify opportunities for flexible and/or temporary locations and spaces that offer lower risk or other costs for businesses to experiment. (e.g. public open spaces, vacant commercial and industrial buildings, parking lots).
+Identify opportunities for flexible and/or temporary locations and spaces that offer lower risk and/or lower costs for businesses to experiment (e.g., business incubators, public open spaces, vacant commercial and industrial buildings, parking lots).